 HELLO BACKLESS LOAFERSThere's nothing like the brief appearance of sunshine to get us in the mood for mules

-After the advent of some sun and a positive announcement from Boris Johnson, life seems to have improved drastically.
+After the advent of some sun, life seems to have improved drastically.
 Things that would have made us shudder in the dead of winter now make perfect sense.
 Maybe this is just a phenomenon known as ‘spring’ but, ultimately, it’s left us wanting a pair of backless loafers (or closed-toe mules, if you prefer that term).

 Backless loafers are interesting shoes.
 And not just because of how they’re individually designed.
 At first glance, they seem like something that you just glide around in, nonchalantly.
 In reality, they’re rather cumbersome shoes to walk around in.
 But since there’s still an undeniable chill in the air, now is a good time to practise before the weather encourages you to denounce socks entirely.
 And, in the comfort of your own home, they might as well be slippers.
 Don’t get too attached to that thought, though.
 This is just a temporary arrangement in advance of them becoming your going out out shoes.